giuluck/causalgen/README.md

 ### **2. Add Source Variables**

 Once you have your generator, you can add your random variables.
-Generator objects already provide some random distributions, which you can use to build a new variable each variable has a name when a new variable is added, the generator automatically appends it inside its data structure and returns it.
+Generator objects already provide some random distributions, which you can use to build a new variable.
+When a new variable is added, the generator automatically appends it inside its data structure and returns it.
+Moreover, each variable must have a unique name within the graph.
 ```python
 A = dg.normal(mu=0, sigma=1, name='a')
 ```